 Tissue culture: growing cells in artificial media.
 As a technique this does not involve the transfer of any genetic material.
 It can be used to produce gene products (such as enzymes, proteins, antibodies, vaccines), to diagnose diseases or to grow new organisms (such as micro-propagation of plants or fungi).

-What the initiative prohibits is the use of laboratory techniques to create combinations that would not occur naturally using artificial methods.
+The initiative prohibits the use of laboratory techniques to create combinations that would not occur naturally using artificial methods.
 The most common of these methods is recombinant DNA technology in which DNA is artificially added to the genome of an organism or cell.
 This DNA can be from the same organism or cell or from another individual or species.
 It can include gene deletion, in which a gene is removed or inactivated by removing essential portions of its sequence, its promoter or the entire gene; and gene doubling, in which extra copies of a gene are inserted to make it produce more gene products (proteins and enzymes); as well as inserting DNA from another species.
 All of these are accomplished using polymerase chain reaction (PCR), restriction digests (where enzymes cut DNA at specific sequences), ligation (in which enzymes bind pieces of DNA back together and in which a new arrangement or combination can be made), and transformation (in which the DNA is introduced into the host and incorporated into its genome).

 Transformation is done using either particle bombardment—miniscule gold particles are coated with the DNA and shot into the cells using compressed gasses—or Agrobacterium-mediated transformation in which the gene is inserted into the host by first ligating it into a plasmid (a small circle of DNA) that is transformed into a bacteria that can infect plants (this transformation is done by making the bacterial cell walls permeable with chemicals or electricity).
 The bacteria then inserts the gene or genetic material into the plant it infects.